-Student Information
+Student 1 Information

 Full Name (please print) Today's Date:

-Lacal Address C:t.
-Ctate and 7:a

 Local Address: City State and Zip

+•

-Local Phone Number C Cell Phone Number
+Local Phone Number (C ell Phone Number (

-() - () -

-Email Permanent Address:
+Email Pe rmanent Address:

 City St ate Zip

-Student Department/Major
+Student Dep artment/Major

-Department: Program Major/Program:
+Department: Program Major/Prog gram:

 Student ID#

-Student /Faculty Resolution Information
+udent /Faculty Res olution Information

-STEP ONE: Students are encouraged to discuss their concern or academic challenges through conferences with the appropriate

-instructor and /or staff.
+STEP ONE:

-Have you made an attempt to resolve this concern with the individual instructor/staff?
+Students are encouraged to discuss their con/or staff.
+1. Have you made an attempt to resolve this

+2. Briefly describe your academic related academic concern etc. Use additional paper, substantiate your allegations. (i.e. medical d correspondence, etc.). if necessary.
+Attach any documentation that w vill help describe the concern and

+3. As a result of your conference, please pro ovide the findings or c outcome:

+Were you satisfied with the outcome of this resolution process?
 Yes No

-2. Briefly describe your academic related concern or issue ?
-Specify any pertinent dates, faculty/staff you dealt with, and major academic concern etc. Use additional paper, if necessary.
-Attach any documentation that will help describe the concern and substantiate your allegations. (i.e. medical documentation, incomplete grade form, syllabus highlights, substitution request, correspondence, etc.).

-3. As a result of your conference, please provide the findings or outcome:

-Were you satisfied with the outcome of this resolution process?

 If you answered no, what outcome did you hope to achieve after the informal conference:

-By signing this form, I acknowledge my understanding that information contained in this resolution document will be confidential to the extent possible.
-Furthermore, information may be shared with University officials to conduct a thorough investigation.
-I certify that all information provided on this form is accurate.
+By signing this form, I acknowledge my und the extent possible.
+Furthermore, informatio that all information provided on this form is on may be shared with